Through the River: Understanding the Benefit of Schedule-Free Methods for Language Model Training: Conclusion

 We presented a principled view of Schedule-Free (SF) methods by studying its behavior through the geometry of the river-valley loss landscape.
 Our analysis shows that SF methods naturally follow the river without requiring explicit LR decay or weight averaging, making them a compelling approach for scalable pretraining.
 We further provided theoretical insights grounded in Edge of Stability and central flow dynamics.
 Building on this understanding, we proposed a refined variant that decouples momentum from averaging, improving both robustness and performance.

 While our findings highlight the potential of SF methods, several open questions remain.
 Our theoretical analysis relies on simplifying assumptions, and validating the central flow approximation in deep learning is a natural next step.
-Furthermore, extending the river-valley framework to analyze other modern optimizers---and exploring their integration with SF methods---offers a promising direction for further investigation.
+Furthermore, extending the river-valley framework to analyze other modern optimizers, as well as exploring their integration with SF methods, is a promising direction for further investigation.
 Lastly, our experiments are limited to small-scale language models due to computational constraints.
 Scaling these findings to larger models and longer training durations remains an important direction for future work.